VidCruiter Logo

 What Is Interview Anxiety?

-Interview anxiety is when a person experiences elevated levels of worry relating to an upcoming interview.
+Interview anxiety happens when a person experiences elevated levels of worry relating to an upcoming interview.
 While it’s wonderful you’ve been offered an interview, that positive news is often accompanied by a wave of anxiety.

-You may have applied for a new job, asked for a promotion, or applied for admission into an educational or professional development program.
-Your interview may take place in-person, via video interview (pre-recorded or live), or on the telephone.
+Your interview may take place in-person, via video interviewing (pre-recorded or live), or on the telephone.
 No matter what type of interview you’re about to participate in, nerves can wash over you, shaking your much-needed confidence.

 Since everyone experiences stress differently, interview anxiety can take many forms.
 Symptoms can be physical, physiological, mental, emotional, or some combination.